Acts 16: Verse 4

+The apostolic decree from the Council of Jerusalem (Greek plural: δογματα (dogmata), commonly used for a "formal decision by a civic assembly") is mentioned for the last time.
+The decree itself was addressed to "the Gentiles in Antioch, Syria, and Cilicia", but Luke also considered it relevant to the churches in this wider area.

 Journey from Phrygia to Troas (16:6–8)

-This section records the journey out of Paul's previous mission area ('region of Phrygia and Galatia' in verse 6) in the center and southern part of Anatolia, approaching the north-west corner of Asia Minor following ancient routes (the Roman roads north of Antioch in Pisidia were built in later period), one of which reached north of Antioch, leading 'westwards down the Lycus Valley towards Ephesus'.
-The direction of the travel was determined by Holy Spirit (verse 6; interchangeable with "the Spirit of Jesus" in verse 7) at least in two junctions: not to take the one that could lead westward to Smyrna, nor the other that could lead northward to Bithynia and Pontus, but following the road towards Troas.
-The lack of preaching account along this part of the journey indicates that they were continually waiting for guidance, which finally came to Paul when they arrived in the port city of Troas, in a vision of a call for help from the man of Macedonia.
+This section records the journey out of Paul's previous mission area ('region of Phrygia and Galatia' in verse 6) in the center and southern part of Anatolia, approaching the north-west corner of Asia Minor following ancient trade routes, one of which reached north of Antioch, leading "westwards down the Lycus Valley towards Ephesus".
+The Roman roads north of Antioch in Pisidia were built in a later period.
+At two points, the direction of the travel was determined by the Holy Spirit (verse 6); the term is "clearly interchangeable" with "the Spirit of Jesus" (verse 7): firstly, not to take the road that could lead westward to Smyrna, and secondly not to take the other road leading northwards to Bithynia and Pontus, but to follow the road towards Troas.

+The absence of a preaching account along this part of the journey indicates that they were continually waiting for guidance, which finally came to Paul when they arrived in the port city of Troas, in a vision of a call for help from the man of Macedonia.